6leonardo/RF24_PROTO/examples/example01/README.md

 Example1

-This example has been tested using an Arduino Uno and an ESP32 Master as a Slave.
+This example has been tested using an Arduino Uno as Slave and an ESP32 as Master.

 On the Slave there are 3 Inputs (Temp1, Hum1, Level1) and an Output (Led1).